top of page

 When planning an event, try to think of different ways for visitors to engage.
 Consider include tactile elements, active elements, breakout spaces, quiet elements, sensory activities, structured activities and open ended activities.
 This could also include whether the event is online, in person or hybrid.

-Whilst having a ramp or step free access is an important part of access for some visitors, it is important to recognise that you need more than this to be accessible.
-Consider how you can improve access for other visitors such as those who identify as deaf, autistic and/or neurodivergent.
+A lot of access information available doesn't take into account non-visible disabilities and there is still much work to be done to develop accessible events that cover wider access.
+Whilst having a ramp or step free access is an important part of access, it is important to recognise that you need more than this to be accessible.
+Consider how you can improve access for other visitors such as those who identify as D/deaf, autistic and/or neurodivergent.

 Accessibility made simple